Review the Academic Integrity policy here: https://www.seattleu.edu/academic-integrity/

 Each student publication has a faculty or professional adviser appointed by the university president whose primary duty is to counsel the student editors regarding technical, ethical, and managerial aspects of composition and publication.

-The Vice President for Student Development is responsible for appointing the executive student editor for each publication.
+The Vice Provost for Student Development is responsible for appointing the executive student editor for each publication.
 This editor, in consultation with the adviser, makes provision for the appointment of all other staff members.